Genocs/Genocs.github.io/_posts/2025-11-21-solution-architect.md

 - **Role**: Routing, Authentication, Rate Limiting, SSL Termination.

 - **Tools**: YARP (Yet Another Reverse Proxy) (Microsoft's current standard) or Ocelot.

+>
+> **Question**: _When would you use gRPC over REST?_
+>
+> **Ready Answer**: _Use gRPC for high-performance, low-latency communication between internal microservices, especially when you need strong typing and support for streaming.
+REST is better suited for public APIs where human readability and broad client support are priorities._

+> **Question**: _What is the difference between Scoped and Transient services in .NET Dependency Injection?_
+>
+> **Ready Answer**: _
+> - Scoped services are created once per client request (or scope), meaning they are shared within that request but not across requests.
+>
+> - Transient services are created each time they are requested, so a new instance is provided every time they are injected._

+> **Question**: _What is a .NET Generics?_
+>
+> **Ready Answer**: _Generics in .NET allow you to define classes, interfaces, and methods with a placeholder for the data type.
+This enables code reusability and type safety, as you can create data structures and algorithms that work with any data type without sacrificing performance or safety._

 ## Phase 3: Data Strategy (SQL Server)